2026 AFC U-20 Women's Asian Cup

-The 2026 AFC U-20 Women's Asian Cup will be the 12th edition of the AFC U-20 Women's Asian Cup (including previous editions of the AFC U-20 Women's Championship and AFC U-19 Women's Championship), the biennial international youth football championship organised by the Asian Football Confederation (AFC) for the women's under-20 national teams of Asia.
+The 2026 AFC U-20 Women's Asian Cup was the 12th edition of the AFC U-20 Women's Asian Cup (including previous editions of the AFC U-20 Women's Championship and AFC U-19 Women's Championship), the biennial international youth football championship organised by the Asian Football Confederation (AFC) for the women's under-20 national teams of Asia.

-The tournament is scheduled to be held in Thailand between 1–18 April 2026.
-For the first time, a total of twelve teams will compete in the tournament and there will be no third place playoff.
-The top four teams of the tournament will qualify for the 2026 FIFA U-20 Women's World Cup in Poland as the AFC representatives.
-DPR Korea are the defending champions.
+The tournament was held in Thailand from 1 to 18 April 2026.
+For the first time, the tournament was contested by twelve teams and there will be no third place playoff.
+The top four teams of the tournament would qualify for the 2026 FIFA U-20 Women's World Cup in Poland as the AFC representatives.
+North Korea were the defending champions, having won their second title in 2024.
+They were beaten in the final by Japan for their record-extending seventh title.

 Qualification

 The host country qualified automatically.
-Eleven teams will be decided by the qualification process, in a single round of qualifying, taking place between 2–10 August 2025.
+Eleven teams were decided by a single round of qualifying taking place between 2–10 August 2025.